HolyDDL/PSO_python/README.md

 # PSO

-A PSO algorithms with Python.
+A particle swarm optimization algorithm with Python.

 ## How to use it